-- CRH:0-5 Invert Select.
+CRH:0-5 Invert Select.
 These bits are used in association with CRH:7.
-If the Enable Invert Channel Mode bit (CRH:7) is 1, a 1 in a Channel Select bit location will put that channel into Inverted Mode.
-If any channel has its Channel Select bit set to 0, the channel will not be inverted regardless of the state CRH:7.
+If the Enable Invert Channel Mode bit (CRH:7) is 1, then a 1 in a Channel Select bit location will put that channel into Inverted Mode.
+If any channel has its Channel

+Select bit set to 0, the channel will not be inverted regardless of the state CRH:7.

 CRH:6 Test Mode Enable.
 This bit should be set to 0 to ensure normal operation.

-CRH:7 Enable Jacobi Mode.
-Select bit set to 0 to ensure normal operation. - CRH:7 Enable Invert Channel Mode.
-Setting this bit to a 1 will enable invert any channel whose Channel Select bit (CRH:0-5) is set to 1.
+CRH:7 Enable Invert Channel Mode.
+Setting this bit to a 1 will enable invert any channel whose Channel Select bit

+(CRH:0-5) is set to 1.
 Setting this bit to 0 will select Noninverted (Normal) Mode for all channels.